9hm2/AnotherTerm_SerialDriver_ttyLike/README.md

 https://green-green-avk.github.io/AnotherTerm-docs/installing-libusb-for-nonrooted-android.html#main_content

-Two files were created: one is vserial, and the other is serial_ioctl_intercepter.so.
+Two files were created: one is vserial, and the other is serial_ioctl_wrapper.so.

 The vserial works on its own, for example, with screen or minicom programs.